paunstefan/greenhorn_data/pages/articles/Raspberry_Pi_Uboot.md

-# Raspberry Pi 3 U-boot
+# Raspberry Pi 3 U-Boot

 This is a tutorial on how to boot a Linux system on a Raspberry Pi 3 using U-boot.